fattihkoca/instagram-for-macos/README.md

 ![Instagram for MacOS](https://user-images.githubusercontent.com/1655312/64341575-51536a80-cff1-11e9-93f3-9cd9f9e207db.png)

-A simple application that will allow you to easily look at your instagram account while working with Mac. 💻
+A simple application that will allow you to easily look at your Instagram account while working with Mac. 💻

 I actually prepared this application to meet my own need.
-I had to look at the phone every time to look at Instagram comments and messages.
+I had to look at the phone every time to look at Instagram comments and messages (Direct).
 And when I picked up the phone, I was distracted. 📱😬

 This app have prepared with electron.js.